Flerovium: First signs

 This reaction had been tried before, without success; for this 1998 attempt, JINR had upgraded all of its equipment to detect and separate the produced atoms better and bombard the target more intensely.
 One atom of flerovium, alpha decaying with lifetime 30.4 s, was detected.
 The decay energy measured was 9.71 MeV, giving an expected half-life of 2–23 s.
 This observation was assigned to ^{289}Fl and was published in January 1999.
 The experiment was later repeated, but an isotope with these decay properties was never observed again, so the exact identity of this activity is unknown.
 It may have been due to the isomer ^{289m}Fl, but because the presence of a whole series of longer-lived isomers in its decay chain would be rather doubtful, the most likely assignment of this chain is to the 2n channel leading to ^{290}Fl and electron capture to ^{290}Nh.
 This fits well with the systematics and trends of flerovium isotopes, and is consistent with the low beam energy chosen for that experiment, though further confirmation would be desirable via synthesis of ^{294}Lv in a ^{248}Cm(^{48}Ca,2n) reaction, which would alpha decay to ^{290}Fl.
-The RIKEN team reported possible synthesis of isotopes ^{294}Lv and ^{290}Fl in 2016 in a ^{248}Cm(^{48}Ca,2n) reaction, but the alpha decay of ^{294}Lv was missed, alpha decay of ^{290}Fl to ^{286}Cn was observed instead of electron capture to ^{290}Nh, and the assignment to ^{294}Lv instead of ^{293}Lv was not certain.
+The RIKEN team reported possible synthesis of ^{294}Lv and ^{290}Fl in 2016 in a ^{248}Cm(^{48}Ca,2n) reaction, but the alpha decay of ^{294}Lv was missed, alpha decay of ^{290}Fl to ^{286}Cn was observed instead of electron capture to ^{290}Nh, and the assignment to ^{294}Lv instead of ^{293}Lv was not certain.

 Glenn T. Seaborg, a scientist at Lawrence Berkeley National Laboratory who had been involved in work to make such superheavy elements, had said in December 1997 that "one of his longest-lasting and most cherished dreams was to see one of these magic elements"; he was told of the synthesis of flerovium by his colleague Albert Ghiorso soon after its publication in 1999.
 Ghiorso later recalled:

 I wanted Glenn to know, so I went to his bedside and told him.
 I thought I saw a gleam in his eye, but the next day when I went to visit him he didn't remember seeing me.
 As a scientist, he had died when he had that stroke.